withaarzoo/100-Days-of-Code/README.md

 You can explore the following folders to access individual projects and code samples:

 - [Day 1 : Animated Tab Bar](https://github.com/withaarzoo/100-Days-of-Code/tree/main/%5B%20Day%201%20%5D%20-%20Animated%20Tab%20Bar) : This project aims to craft an eye-catching tab interface enriched with dynamic animations, employing HTML and CSS for its implementation.
-- [Folder Name 2](link/to/folder2): Description of the second folder.
-- [Folder Name 3](link/to/folder3): Description of the third folder.
-- ...

 Feel free to dive into any folder to view the code and project details.